Fayolism: Research and teaching of management

-Fayol successfully was CEO of Compagnie de Commentry-Fourchambault-Decazeville from 1888 on, and methodically analysed how this worked.
-He believed by focusing on managerial practices he could minimize misunderstandings and increase efficiency in organizations.
-He enlightened managers on how to accomplish their managerial duties, and the practices in which they should engage.
-In his book General and Industrial Management (published in French in 1916, then published in English in 1949), Fayol outlined his theory of general management, which he believed could be applied to the administration of myriad industries.
-His concern was with the administrative apparatus (or functions of administration), and to that end he presented his administrative theory, that is, principles and elements of management.
+Fayol served as the CEO of Compagnie de Commentry-Fourchambault-Decazeville from 1888 onward and methodically analysed the company's operations.
+He believed that by focusing on managerial practices, he could minimize misunderstandings and increase organizational efficiency.
+He instructed managers on how to fulfill their duties and the specific practices they should adopt.
+In his book General and Industrial Management (published in French in 1916 and in English in 1949), Fayol outlined a theory of general management that he believed could be applied across myriad industries.
+His primary concern was with the administrative apparatus, or functions of administration.
+To that end, he presented his administrative theory, which consisted of both principles and elements of management.

-He believed in control and strict, treelike, command chain; unity of commands, that is, workers getting their orders from just one person above and no other (not even the boss' boss) is one of his major motto.
-He thinks production and productivity are important, but not all that matters: half a dozen other departments (selling and buying, finances, etc.) and other focus (safety, unity of purpose and harmony between workers, getting better at having things done, etc.) are just as important to achieve success.
-However, through reading General and Industrial Management, it is apparent that Fayol advocated a flexible approach to management, one he believed could be applied to any circumstance whether in the home, the workplace, or within the state.
-He stressed the importance and the practice of forecasting and planning in order to apply these ideas and techniques, which demonstrated his ability and emphasis in being able to adapt to any sort of situation.
-In General and Industrial Management he outlines an agenda whereby, under an accepted theory of management, every citizen is exposed and taught some form of management education and allowed to exercise management abilities first at school and later on in the workplace.
+He believed in control and a strict, tree-like, chain of command.
+Unity of command, the principle that workers should receive orders from only one superior, was one of his major mottoes.
+He believed that while production and productivity were important, they were not the only factors for success.
+Other departments (such as sales, finance, and accounting) and human-centric focuses (such as safety, harmony, and unity of purpose) were equally vital.
+However, General and Industrial Management reveals that Fayol advocated for a flexible approach to management, applicable to various contexts including the home, the workplace, or the state.
+He stressed the practice of forecasting and planning to adapt to any situation.
+He also outlines an agenda where every citizen would receive management education, allowing them to exercise these abilities starting in school and continuing into the workplace.

 Everyone needs some concepts of management; in the home, in affairs of state, the need for managerial ability is in keeping with the importance of the undertaking, and for individual people the need is everywhere in greater accordance with the position occupied.